matteodem/canis/README.md

-# mastoviewr
+# canis

 Mastodon web app that puts focus on timeline views.
-Work in progress.